javacc/javaccPlugin/README.md

 Place your JavaCC code into `src/main/javacc`.
 The generated Java code will be  put under `./build/generated/javacc` and will be compiled as part of the Java compile.

+## Compatibility

+This plugin requires Java 5+.

+It has been tested with Gradle 1.11.
+Please let us know if you have had success with other versions of Gradle.

 ## Changelog

 ### 1.0.0